Slip and Fall Lawyer

-If possible, document the accident immediately afterward.
+Also, if possible, document the accident immediately afterward.
 If you are on your way to the hospital, ask a friend or your attorney to take care of this step.
-The documentation should include:
+The documentation should include

 - A detailed account of the incident, including location specifics and any mitigating factors such as stormy weather or a power outage

 - The names and contact information from witnesses to the accident and accounts of what they saw

 As soon as possible after your injury, get in touch with a law firm that specializes in accident liability to find out what your options are.
 Because there is no charge for your initial consultation, you have nothing to lose, and you may find out that you are legally entitled to financial compensation for your losses.

 Statistics show that slip and fall injuries are no laughing matter, yet on the positive side, only one in five falls results in a serious injury.
 On the other hand, slipping and falling generate more than eight million emergency room visits annually, accounting for more than 20 percent of all visits.
 Slip and fall accidents are problematic in the workplace, in public places like shopping malls, and at private residences alike, and as such, these accidents all fall under the general legal category of premises liability.
 Some of the recent statistics about this type of accident tell a dramatic tale:

 - Most traumatic brain injuries are the result of falling.

 - More than 800,000 adults over age 65 are hospitalized each year for injuries from falls, primarily hip fractures or head injuries.